mouseless/baked/unreleased.md

     - all types of parameters and return types
     - stylized routes with default conventions
     - additional attributes for controller actions
-  - `Business` and `Orm` is split into several features
+  - `Business` and `Orm` is split into two features
     - `LifetimeFeature` is introduced with three implementations `Singleton`, `Scoped` and `Transient`
     - `CodingStyleFeature` is introduced with existing coding styles to separate them from business feature

 ## Improvements

 - `MvcNewtonsoftJsonOptions` is added to `RestApiLayer` as configuration target
 - `IScoped` marker interface is removed, `[Name]Context` convention is introduced to configure scoped lifetime by convention
+- `FixedToken` authentication is now the default in `Service` blueprint
+- `Default` business feature is renamed as `DomainAssemblies`
+- `Default` orm feature is renamed as `AutoMap`
+- `Documentation` feature is refactored into coding styles and removed completely

 ## Bugfixes